 Be aware that zinc is one of the most common mineral deficiencies and being vegetarian puts you at greater risk because many foods with the highest zinc content are animal derived such as oysters, veal liver, beef, and lamb.
 Zinc can be gotten from non-meat foods and seeds—sesame, pumpkin and watermelon seeds are particularly high in zinc.

-The American population has been shown to be chronically deficient in vitamin D, and this mineral is critical for many biological processes including the production of testosterone.
+Vitamin D The American population has been shown to be chronically deficient in vitamin D, and this mineral is critical for many biological processes including the production of testosterone.
 Vitamin D is produced in the body after sun exposure and can be consumed in the diet, but the best food sources of vitamin D are meat and fish products, meaning that vegetarians are at greater risk for vitamin D deficiency.

 A new study on the relationship between testosterone and vitamin D found that taking a vitamin D supplement raised testosterone levels in previously deficient men, aged 20-49.
 Supplementing with 3,332 IUs of vitamin D daily for one year resulted in significant increases in total, free, and bioactive testosterone.
 There was no change in testosterone levels in a placebo group.
 Be aware that optimal vitamin D is crucial for muscle strength, power, and force development, possibly because of its relationship with testosterone production!

 4) Are there Other Nutritional Negatives to A Vegetarian Diet For an Athlete?